ipeters64/DAIZEN-Dream-APP-4-/README.md

 Created a Dream Interpretation App using Javascript's React and JSON; Python's Flask and REST API; HTML and CSS.
-A user can input their dreams and get their dream meaning in seconds!
+Users can input their dreams and get their dream meaning in seconds!
-User can create an account as well.
+Able to create an account as well.
 Continuing to expand with this project often and cannot wait to see what the future holds as the app continues to evolve

 Live Demo: